 The Metropolitan Museum of Art

 The Met reopened five days a week, Thursday through Monday, as of August 29 with new social distancing measures.
 On Saturdays, Sundays, and Mondays, it is open from 10 a.m. to 5 p.m and on Thursdays and Fridays from noon to 7 p.m.
 Temperatures are being checked, and timed tickets/reservations are required.
-The Cloisters, their branch in Washington Heights, will reopen on September 12.
+The Cloisters, their branch in Washington Heights, reopened on September 12.
 The Met Breuer branch will not reopen; it will be taken over by the Frick.

 Museum of Modern Art

 MoMA reopened on August 27.
 Hours are 10:30am–9:00pm every day, with Mondays reserved for members and their guests.
 Timed tickets are available online only.
 MoMA PS1 will follow the same opening and free-admission dates, but hours will be 12-6pm Thursday through Monday.

 Whitney Museum of American Art

 The Whitney reopened on September 3.
 Hours are Monday and Thursday from 11:30 am–6 pm, Friday from 1:30 pm–9 pm, and Saturday and Sunday from 1 pm–6 pm.
 Extended member hours are Monday and Thursday from 6 pm–7 pm and Saturday and Sunday from 10:30 am–1 pm.
 All visitors will have their temperatures taken upon arrival.